 He’s a laid-back activist from the 60s; she’s a hard charging TV anchor.
 They’re as mismatched a pair as there ever was . . . so what do you suppose happens when you throw them together?

 Detective Kim Inamura helped catch the Asian American Ted Bundy, but that was the easy part.
 Convicting him and finding the rest of his victims is something else entirely…and it leads Inamura through the dark shadows of race, class and gender, both inside and outside the interrogation room.

 - Truth and Lies (Infinity Box Theatre, 2012)

 Riding the edge of bleeding edge science, this short play follows crack security agent Melinda, who just MAY be on the trail of a thief who can hack your brain.

-- She Devil of the China Seas (Pork Filled Production, 2017)
+- Dawn of the She Devil of the China Seas (Pork Filled Production, 2017)

 Shih clawed her way up from humble beginnings as a refugee and prostitute, supporting her crippled sister on the streets of Canton.
 But when China’s pirate king makes her an offer that’s an answer to her prayers, unnatural forces gather to destroy her before she can even accept…and begin a destiny far beyond her wildest dreams!